Business Customs

 Visa requirements

 United States citizen travelers should make visa inquiries at Sierra Leonean embassies and consulates before travel.
-Visit the Embassy of Sierra Leone website for the most current visa information.
+Visit the Embassy of Sierra Leone website for the most up-to-date visa information.
 All visitors entering Sierra Leone should possess a valid passport.
 A visa is required for everyone except citizens of ECOWAS member states.
 However, visas can be obtained on arrival at either the airport, seaport, or land borders from the immigration department.
 Visas on arrival are only available to people traveling to Sierra Leone for tourism, business, or religious activities.
 They are single entry and only valid for one month (but can be extended after arrival).
 People traveling to Sierra Leone for work, education, or as diplomats cannot obtain visas on arrival.

-U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following link: State Department Visa Website.

 Currency